ItsHiatus/Watchdog/README.md

 *Add security to your code with ease*

 This module is supposed to be used to note down problems with server code e.g. when an event is fired and things don't add up.
-You can note the problem down easily and kick/ban if you have to, so it's nothing like hd admin or anything similar.
+You can note the problem down easily and kick/ban if you have to, so it's nothing like HD admin or anything similar.

 The structure is supposed to look like this:

 ![image](https://user-images.githubusercontent.com/87611306/193459510-aec52dc0-404e-4542-a3b2-871d2e6c1226.png)

 ### Important Notes:
-- You must call Watchdog.Verify(player) on every player that joins.
+- You must call `Watchdog.Verify(player)` on every player that joins.
 This ensures that banned players are kicked from the game, and players whose ban duration is up, are unbanned.
+However, this is done for you in the Server Setup script.

-- Moderators can be added by adding them to the DefaultModerator table or by calling Watchdog.AddMod(new_mod)
+- Moderators can be added by adding them to the DefaultModerator table located in **Settings** or by calling `Watchdog.AddMod(new_mod)`

-- To remove moderators, either remove them from the DefaultModerator list (if they were added there) or by calling Watchdog.RemoveMod(old_mod, exising_mod).
+- To remove moderators, either remove them from the DefaultModerator list (if they were added there) or by calling `Watchdog.RemoveMod(old_mod)`.

-- Watchdog.UpdateMods() must be called at least once when the server starts.
+- `Watchdog.UpdateMods()` must be called at least once when the server starts.
 This is done for you at the bottom of the module.

-- Note, Kick, Ban and Unban commands take a moderator as the second argument.
+- `Note`, `Kick`, `Ban` and `Unban` commands take a moderator as the second argument.
 This is required for logging purposes.
 This is provided automatically with the set up ChatCmds.

 - Ban duration unit is seconds.
 For indefinite bans, set the duration to -1.